National Sleep Awareness Week

 Your baby will go to sleep at bedtime, but then wakes up throughout the night.

 If any night waking is not due to hunger, then it is likely that your baby has some unresolved sleep associations or has not quite learned how to back to sleep on his own.
 How is your baby going to sleep at night?
 If she's not going to sleep fully awake, then you will want to work on helping your baby learn the skill of going to sleep on his own without your help.
 This will help him to also be able to put himself back to sleep when he wakes at night, which will lead to fewer night wakings that aren't related to feeding.

 The quality of your baby’s mattress is also a major component for your baby to feel comfortable enough to sleep better all night.
-We spoke with Jamie Cantalupo, the President of Nook Sleep, who spoke on their mattresses.
+We spoke with Nook Sleep about their mattresses.
 Nook's signature proprietary Pebble fabric promotes oxygen flow to help your baby breathe better.
 This breathability is an important factor to help babies sleep better and longer.
-Cantalupo additionally highlighted that Nook’s Pebble crib mattresses – have no inner-springs, no plastic covers – just simple, safe non-toxic organic materials.
+Additionally, Nook’s crib mattresses – have no inner-springs, no plastic covers – just simple, safe non-toxic organic materials.
 Their mattresses are developed to also offer the ideal firmness and structure for a growing body and spine, along with temperature-regulating materials that promote restful sleep and of course their soft and snuggly Pebble surface for comfort.

 Also make sure your baby’s sleep space is safe and comfortable enough to sustain a full night’s sleep, including white noise and ideal room temperature.